Veera Ojala

 veera.ka.ojala@utu.fi ORCID identifier: https://orcid.org/0000-0002-9447-3348 |

-Anthropocene; industrial heritage; toxic heritage; post-industrial landscapes; the cultural heritage of the Anthropocene; nuclear cultural heritage; visual research methodologies; photography
+Industrial heritage; toxic heritage; post-industrial landscapes; nuclear cultural heritage; visual research methodologies; photography

 I graduated with a master's degree in social sciences from the Free University of Berlin (Freie Universität Berlin) in 2020.
-My master's thesis dealt with the imaginary and visual production of cultural heritage in the Chornobyl exclusion zone from the point of view of visitors to the area.
-I used visual ethnographic methods in my research, which the Mohyla Academy in Kyiv supported.
+My master's thesis focused on the imaginary and visual production of cultural heritage in the Chornobyl Exclusion Zone, examining this topic from the perspective of visitors to the area.
+I employed visual ethnographic methods in my research, which received support from the Mohyla Academy in Kyiv.

-In my dissertation research, I focus on the visual culture of the Chornobyl exclusion zone, emphasising participant-oriented perspectives.
-Supported by interviews and photographs of visitors to the area, my research explores the cultural experiences of nuclear power and people's ways of creating images of nuclear power.
-The research joins an international and multidisciplinary research orientation that combines nuclear power and cultural heritage research under the heading "Nuclear Cultural Heritage."
+In my dissertation research, I focus on the visual culture of the Chornobyl exclusion zone and the Fukushima area, emphasising participant-oriented perspectives.
+By conducting interviews and incorporating photographs of visitors to these sites, my research explores the cultural experiences related to nuclear power and how people create images associated with it.
+This work falls within an international and multidisciplinary framework that combines the fields of nuclear power and cultural heritage, under the umbrella of "Nuclear Cultural Heritage."

 Corresponding teacher for the course "Presence of Heritage; Discussion and Practices", in spring 2024 (University of Turku)